aiforged/docs/docs/services/ocr/google-handwriting.md

 * Administrator
 * Developer

-{% hint style="info" %}
+!!! info
     Tip: Role membership is managed in Organisations > Roles.
 Assign members to roles to grant agent and service administration access.
-{% endhint %}

 ***